hummingbot/hummingbot-site/docs/getting-started/dashboard/4-managing-bots.md

-# Running and Managing Bots in Hummingbot Dashboard

 ## Introduction

-In this tutorial, we'll dive into the process of spawning new bots, examining available strategies, making modifications, and deploying them for a set duration.
-The subsequent chapter will focus on analyzing the results of our deployed strategies.
+In this tutorial, we'll dive into the process of spawning new bots, starting a strategy, making modifications, and running one for a set duration.
+Let's get started!

 <iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/915E-C2LWdg?si=Kp2ZzUYiFi2Ysi_G" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>